Get started with Loose Watercolor Landscapes

 Course available on Udemy:

-I have a complete course on loose watercolor landscape painting on Udemy.
+I have a complete course on loose Impressionist watercolor landscape painting on Udemy.

 Where to start?

 Once you have some painting materials you need to decide what to paint.
 Be realistic, start simple.
 A basic landscape using a limited palette.
 If you are using a photograph you need to simplify it, look past the details to the main shapes, the sky, the horizon, middle ground and foreground.
 Remember reference photographs are for reference only unless your style is photo realism you don’t need to include every detail.
 Look at the examples above, each of these paintings has just a few, usually less than five, components.
 For the first 20, 30 … 50 paintings focus on keeping things simple and developing your own style.
-This YouTube playlist may have some ideas that might help some people.
-One of the videos is linked below:
+This YouTube video may have some ideas that might help some people.